AgrDataSci/ag5Tools/README.md

 #### csdapi setup

-To download AgERA5 data you should first install the Climate Data Store API.
+To download AgERA5 data you should first register at the Climate Data Store and get your API key.
 Please follow the instructions in: <https://cds.climate.copernicus.eu/api-how-to>

+You only need to create your \code{.cdsapirc} file to store the API key.
+Ag5Tools internally handles all the environment setup, including the Python requirements (i.e., install Python and cdsapi).

 #### Examples